pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1829 Ubuntu Server Maintenance

+Today, I performed maintenance activities on my Oracle server running Ubuntu, upgrading it from 20.04 to 22.04 Jammy Jellyfish via SSH.
+During the process, I cleaned up cache, removed conflicting repositories, upgraded packages, and optimized my Docker environment.

+I also set up a PostgreSQL database in Docker to practice SQL commands.
+While doing so, I noticed that my server was outdated and cluttered with unnecessary files, prompting a thorough cleanup.
+It was satisfying to get everything back in order!

 ### Day 1828 Big Data Foundations

 Today I did a little course (3 hours) to learn some Data concepts, the course teach you Big Data concepts like what is big data, the 5Vs' in big data velocity, veracity, variety, volume and value.
 I learned interesting things about big data and data engineering like the Map Reduce operations, how a HDFS works.